SPAAM-community/AncientMetagenomeDir/assets/documentation/radiocarbondates/README.md

 - Specify:

-  - `-99999` if a radiocarbon date is reported but the uncalibrated uncertainty is not reported
+  - `-99999` if a radiocarbon date is reported but the uncalibrated uncertainty is not reported.

-  -`NA` if date is not a radiocarbon date
+  - `NA` if date is not a radiocarbon date.

 ## delta_13c